pruhnuhv/pruhnuhv.github.io/src/content/content/gsoc/GSoC-Final-Report.md

 <h2> SMP :</h2>

 The SMP not working can be attributed to changes to the firmware from the bcm/rpi that the users are not aware about.
 A simple one line patch to the SMP code got the SMP working again.
-The patch can be found here.
+The patch can be found [here](https://github.com/pruhnuhv/rtems/commit/1c0606819666241b5f9d6470a3f11813a6feddb8)

 <h2><b> Further Work :</b></h2>